Computational-Plant-Science/plantit/README.md

 - Stop and remove project containers and networks
 - If an `.env` file (to configure environment variables) does not exist, generate one with default values
-- Remove migrations and stored files
 - Rebuild containers
 - Run migrations
-- Create a Django superuser (username `admin`, password `admin`) for the web application
+- If a Django superuser does not exist, create one (username and password specified in `.env`)
-- Configure a mock IRODS server and compute cluster, populating a `known_hosts` file and creating a public/private keypair in `config/ssh`
+- Configure a sandbox container to act as a test deployment target (creates a public/private keypair in `config/ssh` if one does not exist, then configures SSH key authentication between the web application container and the sandbox environment)
+- Configure a mock iRODS server
 - Build the Vue front end

-Then bring the project up with `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up` (`-d` for detached mode).
+Bring everything up with `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up` (`-d` for detached mode).

 This will start a number of containers:

 - `plantit`: Django web application (`http://localhost:80`)
+- `rabbitmq`: RabbitMQ message broker (admin UI at `http://localhost:15672`)
 - `celery`: Celery worker
-- `rabbitmq`: RabbitMQ message broker (admin UI at `http://localhost:15672`)
-- `postgres`: PostgreSQL database
-- `flower`: Celery monitoring UI (`http://localhost:5555`)
-- `adminer`: DB admin UI (`http://localhost:8080`)
+- `sandbox`: sandbox deployment target
 - `irods`: mock IRODS server
-- `cluster`: mock compute cluster

 To bypass CAS login and log directly into Django as superuser, browse to `http://localhost/accounts/login/` and enter username `admin` and password `admin`.